‘THE VEXO KNIGHTS EXPERIENCE’

 “What?”
 Donna asked, totally bemused.

 Donna Noble has expected the Doctor to take to her an exciting tourist attraction, where it would be fun and adventurous.
 Like ‘LEGOLAND’ and ‘Alton Towers’.
 She didn’t expect him to take her to an alien planet where they would hold tourist attractions full of theme park rides.

 They were on the planet Lo-Go-Pop.
 They were at the tourist attraction that the Doctor was talking about.
 It was packed.
 Full of people going to and fro, enjoying various rides and attractions and stuffing their faces with Gobsburg cheese burgers and Ontimeglo hot dogs.
 The food seemed appetising, but Donna wasn’t sure if she was going to get food poisoning or have added more to her waistline if she ate that stuff.

 The Doctor pointed to what seemed like a fast food stall selling very peculiar-looking candy floss.
 Donna noticed two things.
 One was that the man behind the counter was big, fat and blue.
 The second was that the candy-floss looked blue as he was.
-Donna would call that man come from the planet of the Blues.
-Blue Planet.
+Donna would say that man came from the planet of the Blues.
+Or Blue Planet.
 Or simply Blue, if the Doctor would be so inclined to tell her.

 “Doctor!”
 Donna grimaced at him.
 “You were supposed to take me to a planet of fun!”